weavy-labs/add-weavy-to-hubspot/feeds/weavy-feeds.module/README.md

-# Onboarding: Add Chat to your HubSpot CMS
+# Onboarding: Add Feeds to your HubSpot CMS

 ## Prerequisites
 * You need a Weavy account (https://get.weavy.io/sign-in) with an environment and an API key
 * HubSpot CLI configured (https://developers.hubspot.com/docs/cms/guides/getting-started-with-local-development)
 * For private content and/or SSO, see https://knowledge.hubspot.com/website-pages/require-member-registration-to-access-private-content and https://knowledge.hubspot.com/website-pages/set-up-single-sign-on-sso-to-access-private-content

-## Get started with Chat
+## Get started with Feeds
 > **Note:** Ensure you're running <code>hs watch</code> in the background so your files are automatically uploaded to your HubSpot site.
 * Start a new Terminal in your IDE (VS Code, etc.)
-* Go to your modules folder and add a new module: <code>hs create module weavy-chat</code>, label it <code>Weavy Chat</code>
+* Go to your modules folder and add a new module: <code>hs create module weavy-feeds</code>, label it <code>Weavy Feeds</code>
-* Select `Page` as the type of content this module be used in
+* Select `Page` as the type of content this module will be used in
 * Select `N` for is this a global module
 * After the folder and files have been created; in the <code>meta.json</code> file, make sure <code>is_available_for_new_content</code> is set to <code>true</code>
 * Clear the `fields.json` file, leaving just the brackets `[ ]`
-* Go to your environment on your Weavy account and initiate the **Get Started with Chat** wizard
+* Go to your environment on your Weavy account and initiate the **Get Started with Feeds** wizard
 * Follow all the steps in the wizard
 * In the last step, we're using the CDN version of our JS UI Kit;
 * Copy and paste the three code snippets into the `module.html` file